Saturday, March 15, 2008

 “Mediocre?”

-“Well, the point is, I looked at some of your most recent poems on my mother’s Frigidaire, and I think they were quite good.”
+“Well, the point is, I looked at some of your most recent poems on my mother’s Frigidaire, and I thought they were quite good.”

 “Thanks.”